Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:20:47

 Noise.
 Like just probably marched off.
-Probably halfway down the tower and is the bottom looking awaiting for you guys reason, just shrugs and rolls his eyes while looking at that Shoko and Zeo to be like,
+Probably halfway down the tower and is the bottom looking awaiting for you guys reason, just shrugs and rolls his eyes while looking at that [[Shoko]] and [[Zio]] to be like,

 03:21:12